SrivathsanNayak/ethical-hacking-notes/picoCTF/picoGym/README.md

 * As an alternative, we can also use ```hexdump -C 2_c.jpg | grep "PK"``` to see if the image file is actually a zip file.

 * We keep repeating the process, as the files are hidden inside more files, until we get ```flag.txt``` inside the third layer.

+## Mind your Ps and Qs

+* The question gives us a file for RSA values.

+* It contains the values for ```c```, ```n```, and ```e```.

+* We can use an online tool to crack this.
+For example, [RsaCtfTool](https://github.com/Ganapati/RsaCtfTool).

+* With the help of RsaCtfTool, we can crack the algorithm using the following command ```python3 RsaCtfTool.py -n {valueOfn} -e {valueOfe} --uncipher {valueOfc}```

+* This will give us the flag as plaintext.

+## Tab, Tab, Attack

+* The question presents us with a zip file with a really long name.

+* Using ```unzip```, we unzip the file, giving way to more folders with long, gibberish names.
+We have to find our flag in one of these files.

+* The final directory contains an executable, we can simply use ```strings``` to get the required flag.

+## Insp3ct0r

+* Given, a link that leads to a webpage requiring inspection.

+* Using developer tools, we can view the first part of the flag in the HTML code, in one of the comments.

+* The second part of the flag is found in one of the CSS comments.

+* The third and final part of the flag is found in the JS code.

+## The Numbers

+* We are given an image and we have to find the flag.

+* Using ```exiftool``` and ```hexdump``` does not give any useful output.

+* However, executing ```hexdump -C the_numbers.png | grep "PK"``` gives us a positive output, so this might contain a zip file inside.

+* We can confirm our assumption by using ```binwalk -e the_numbers.png```, which gives us a file.

+* The file, however, does not contain anything significant.

+* On a second glance, the numbers in the image include curly braces, that is, this could be the flag itself.

+* So, decoding the numbers using A1Z26 cipher, we get the flag.